Freedom of the press in Sri Lanka: Introduction

-Murders
+Reporters Without Borders reported in 2010 that, "of the world's democratically-elected governments, Sri Lanka's is the one that respects press freedom least."

+Assassinations of journalists

 Thevis Guruge, chairman of the state-owned Independent Television Network, was killed on 23 July 1989.
 His murder had been believed done by Janatha Vimukthi Peramuna.

 Premakeerthi de Alwis, a broadcaster for the state-owned Sri Lanka Rupavahini Corporation, was dragged from his house in Homagama and killed on the night of 31 July 1989.
 He was killed by Janatha Vimukthi Peramuna.

 On the morning of 18 February 1990 Richard de Zoysa, a journalist for the Inter Press Service, was abducted by armed men from his home in Welikadawatte, Colombo.
 He was found dead the next morning on Koralawella beach in Moratuwa – he had been shot in the head and throat and his jaw broken.
 De Zoysa is believed to have been murdered by death squads set-up to kill JVP members and their supporters after exposing the killings of students by those death squads.

 Rohana Kumara, editor of the Satana newspaper, was shot dead in Pangiriwatte, Colombo on 7 September 1999.
 The newspaper had been critical of the government and exposed personal and political scandals.
 Kumara had been harassed by successive governments.
 It is alleged that President Chandrika Kumaratunga shielded Kumara's murderers.

 Atputharajah Nadarajah, editor of the Thinamurasu newspaper and EPDP Member of Parliament, was shot dead in Colombo on 2 November 1999.
 Thinamurasu is a newspaper published by the EPDP, a government backed paramilitary group.
 Nadarajah had criticised the EPDP in the newspaper and supported Tamil militants.

 Indika Pathinivasan, a camera assistant for Maharaja Television Network, and Anura Priyantha a camera assistant for the state-owned Independent Television Network, were both killed by a suicide bombing at an election rally in Colombo on 18 December 1999.
 The bombing was aimed at President Chandrika Kumaratunga and is believed to have been the work of the LTTE.